pish-pish/SuperBMD/README.md

 * ``--tristrip none`` generates no triangle strips. ``--tristrip static`` generates triangle strips only for static models (no rig).
 ``--tristrip all`` generates triangle strips for all models (static and rigged), currently triangle strips on rigged models are buggy though.
 If omitted, the default mode is generating triangle strips only for static models.
 * ``--rotate`` rotates the model so that Y is up instead of Z. Default is no rotation.
+Doesn't have an effect if model is rigged.
 * ``--bdl`` is necessary for when you want to create a BDL instead of a BMD.
+BDL supports the same features as BMD but has an additional data section for precompiled display lists.
 * If ``--nosort`` is set, disable naturalistic sorting of meshes by name.
 (Sorting makes sure so that e.g. mesh-0 appears before mesh-1 in the model)
 * If ``--onematpermesh`` is set, ensure that the user uses only one material per mesh.
 This can be useful for models for which the game needs to access specific meshes in the model for features, e.g. the tropical shirt of Mario in Super Mario Sunshine, as it avoids the creation of additional unintended meshes due to use of multiple materials on a single mesh.
 (When a mesh uses several materials, Assimp breaks it up into several meshes, one for each material)
+* If ``--texfloat32`` is set, forces 32 bit float values to be used for UV coordinates.
+This can be necessary sometimes when 16 bit fixed point isn't enough precision.
+* If ``--degeneratetri`` is set, triangle lists will be written as triangle strips with the use of degenerate triangles.
+This is less space-efficient than writing triangle lists but can be necessary in rare cases where the game renders triangle strips and refuses to render triangle lists.

 BMD/BDL -> DAE:
 * If --outmat path is set, write the material data to that path, otherwise write it into the same folder as the created dae.
 * If ``--profile`` is set, then do not do any conversion.
 Instead, print information about the BMD/BDL such as section sizes, textures and other useful information that tells you more about what is taking up so much space in your model.
 Useful for optimization.
+* If ``--exportobj`` is set, creates an .obj file instead of a .dae file.
 * None of the other options have an effect.

 ## Notes